 Following are some questions to ask yourself when reevaluating your retirement strategies:

-Recent studies have negated the assumptions retirees will increase household spending over time in light of inflation.
+Recent studies have negated the assumption that retirees will increase household spending over time in light of inflation.
 Those studies found that spending actually decreases in inflation-adjusted terms between ages 65-90.
 This assumption will become valid once again, however, if inflation sees a sudden increase.
 It’s wise to examine your portfolio accordingly with several different inflation scenarios to find out what kind of savings cushion you’re comfortable with, come what may.

 2. Do you plan on retiring to another state?

 If the answer to this question is “yes,” then it’s important to research your new home state’s income taxes to see if your retirement tax burden will increase or decrease when you move.
-Some states may have little or no income taxes, but may increase property taxes as a result.
+Some states may have little or no income taxes but may increase property taxes as a result.
 If a move will increase your taxes significantly, then maybe it’s time to come up with some different retirement strategies to boost your income.
 Talk with a financial professional for ideas.

 3. Are major changes on the horizon for you or your spouse?